luizf-lf/enchiridion/readme.md

 ## Screenshots

-This web page contais a switch that changes the theme to Dark Mode.
+This web page contais a switch that changes the theme to Dark Mode, and it also has a mobile first layout.

 ### Default theme mode